0xGingi/MistralChatGPT/README.md

 - Use any of the Mistral AI Models!
 - Simple and easy-to-use interface
 - Track your costs
-- Uses a proxy to bypass CORS limitations
 - Runs on Vite for fast development

 ## Original Authors